 The result is a perfectly sweet peanut butter cookie, with a chewy, tender middle.

 Why You’ll Love Them

-This recipe is one of the easiest and healthiest cookie recipes I’ve ever made.
-It calls for slightly more than 3 ingredients because I wanted to add a splash of vanilla for flavor, and a touch of baking soda and vinegar to help them rise, but they still have a short ingredient list and quick preparation.
+These date cookies are some of the easiest and healthiest cookies I’ve ever made.
+This recipe calls for slightly more than 3 ingredients because I wanted to add a splash of vanilla for flavor, and a touch of baking soda and vinegar to help them rise, but they still have a short ingredient list and quick preparation.